yossimal95/KiryaPhone.github.io/README.md

 HINT: since the app was designed for mobile - for full functionality use : F12 > mobile view (on your browser developer tools).

-You can get the app on Google Play: https://play.google.com/store/apps/details?id=com.myNewkirya.app
+You can get the app on Google Play: https://play.google.com/store/apps/details?id=com.myNewkirya.app And also a similiar app designed for Maale Amos: https://play.google.com/store/apps/details?id=com.maaleamos.app